-A better approach, if one is aware a change to the inputs has been made, is to run the old parameter file with -i switch, copy the test.pf, and then run the program normally.
+A better approach, if one is aware a change to the inputs has been made, is to run the old parameter file with -i switch, copy the test.out.pf to test.pf, and then run the program normally.

 Alternatively, if one heeds to modify a number of input files, once one knows what the change is, one can simply edit the .pf files directly.